 - Choose a font style, font color combination (including font background and foreground colors), and size which makes your selected Bible verse(s) easily readable and visually pleasing.

 - Save your final Bible verse infopic to your camera roll and share it on one or more of your social media channels.

-Remember to share your Bible infopics with the Twitter hashtag #dw4jc!
-Please also reach out to the author with a Twitter reply to @eyesrightblog and @wfryer to let him know if these suggestions and instructions have been helpful to you in creating your own Bible infopics!
+Remember to share your Bible InfoPics with the Twitter hashtag #dw4jc!
+Please also reach out to the author with a Twitter reply to @pocketshare and/or @wfryer to let him know if these suggestions and instructions have been helpful to you in creating your own Bible verse InfoPics!

 (1) Vincent, T. (2015).
 Infopics.
 Retrieved October 08, 2016, from learninginhand.com/InfoPics/